X16Community/x16-docs/X16 Reference - 08 - Memory Map.md

 |\$BF00-\$BFFF| Parameter passing space               |

 You can use the space at $0:BF00-0:$BFFF to pass parameters between programs.
-This space is initalized to zeroes, so you may use it however you wish.
+This space is initialized to zeroes, so you may use it however you wish.

 The suggested use is to store a PETSCII string in this space and use semicolons to separate parameters.
 The string should be null terminated: